grisu/gricli/USAGE.md

 The current values are:

-    single	 : A job that will use one CPU smp          : A job that will use one or more CPUs on a single host. mpi          : A job that will use one or more CPUs across one or more hosts using the Open MPI framework.
+    smp          : A job that will use one or more CPUs on a single host. mpi          : A job that will use one or more CPUs across one or more hosts using the Open MPI framework. custom       : A job that will use one or more CPUs across one or more hosts using a custom configuration.

 The number of hosts used for an mpi job can be checked after submission using the command 'print job <jobname> hostCount'.

 Please note that a 'host' is a compute node within a queue.
 Since the hardware specifications may vary between hosts in a queue, you are advised to check the properties of your queues to ensure you jobs run correctly.
 In particular, it is important that jobs do not request more resources than are available for a given job type.
 Some tips are provided below:

-Single

-Memory requirements for single jobs should not exceed that available on a host in the queue.

 SMP

-Please ensure that the at least one host in the queue can meet the memory and CPU requirements.
+When you select a job of this type, please ensure that the at least one host in the queue can meet the job requirements.

 MPI

 When you select a job of this type, please ensure that the requested resources do not exceed the maximum capacity of the queue.

-You may also force the number of hosts to be used using the 'hostCount' global.
-See the help entry on hostCount for more information.
+Custom

+Please note that is up to you to ensure your job is scheduled correctly as this job type implies you may not be relying on Open MPI to coordinate your processes.

 Example usage: